Pennsylvania Layoffs — February 2015

 | Schott North America | Duryea | 52 |

-The biggest impact was at Infinite Care at its Philadelphia facility, reporting 1,324 affected workers.
+The most significant filing came from Infinite Care at its Philadelphia facility, reporting 1,324 affected workers.
 Surgical Specialties followed with 253 workers.

 Trend & Outlook